Fewsats/example_code_recipes/README.md

 ## How does it work

-As a developer your journey begins with what we call a 'code recipe'.
-A code recipe is a small program o script, crafted to perform specific function with a defined list of inputs and outputs.
+As a developer, your journey begins with what we call a 'code recipe.'
+A code recipe is a small program or script, crafted to perform a specific function within a defined list of inputs and outputs.

 You can upload as many code recipes as you desire.
 Each uploaded recipe is assigned a unique, static URL.
 That URL is the gateway for users to trigger the execution of your code recipe.
 Every recipe undergoes a thorough review process to ensure its safe execution.
 This review checks for potential risks, even though all recipes run in a sandbox environment.
 Our goal is to prevent any exposure of user credentials or sensitive data through the inputs of your code recipe.